+255 761 080 201 info@bunditravel.com

 Dparture:Departure Day

-The total distance covered is 70 Km or 42 miles.
+The total distance covered is approximately 70 kilometers or 43.5 miles.

 Cost